Bad Bunny Barcelona 2026 at Estadi Olímpic: Family Travel Guide for the Sold-Out Conejo Malo Show

 Back to the hotel at 5pm to rest, change, repack the small bag for the show.
 Down to Poble Sec for an early dinner.
 Up the funicular at 7pm.
 Show.

 If you have an extra day.
 The Picasso Museum if your kid has any art curiosity at all.
 The MNAC (Museu Nacional d'Art de Catalunya) up on Montjuïc itself - the Romanesque collection is one of the great museum experiences in Europe and it's literally next to the stadium.
-The Magic Fountain at Plaça Espanya at 9pm runs the light-and-music show on weekends, free, your kid will love it.
+The Magic Fountain at Plaça Espanya at 9pm runs the light-and-music show on weekends, free, the kids will love it.
 Tibidabo amusement park if your kid skews younger.

 Barceloneta beach if the weather cooperates.
 May in Barcelona is warm but not yet hot - the water is still cold for swimming, but the boardwalk and the chiringuitos are open.
 Walk from Barceloneta to W Hotel for the view.
 Don't swim with valuables on the sand.